conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

         tc = CMakeToolchain(self)
         tc.blocks.remove("generic_system", "cmake_flags_init")

-    # keep one block, remove all the others
+    # LEGACY: keep one block, remove all the others
     # If you want to generate conan_toolchain.cmake with only that
-    # block
+    # block.
+Use "tc.blocks.enabled()" instead
     def generate(self):
         tc = CMakeToolchain(self)
+        # this still leaves blocks "variables" and "preprocessor"
+        # use "tc.blocks.enabled()"" instead
         tc.blocks.select("generic_system")

+    # LEGACY: keep several blocks, remove the other blocks
+    # Use "tc.blocks.enabled()" instead
+    def generate(self):
+        tc = CMakeToolchain(self)
+        # this still leaves blocks "variables" and "preprocessor"
+        # use "tc.blocks.enabled()" instead
+        tc.blocks.select("generic_system", "cmake_flags_init")

     # keep several blocks, remove the other blocks
+    # This can be done from configuration with
+    # tools.cmake.cmaketoolchain:enabled_blocs
     def generate(self):
         tc = CMakeToolchain(self)
-        tc.blocks.select("generic_system", "cmake_flags_init")
+        # Discard all the other blocks except ``generic_system``
+        tc.blocks.enabled("generic_system")

     # iterate blocks
     def generate(self):